samuelvolpone/samuelvolpone.github.io/RainfallinAustraila.md

 ```

-3. For the numerical variables, plot box plots based on values of `y`.
+3. For the numerical variables, plot box plots based on values of RainTomorrow.

 ```{r}
 # Variables of interest